 - have complex security requirements,

 - use workflows, and/or

 - work with hierarchical data.

-Built on top of a number of best-of-breed software components, most notably Pyramid and SQLAlchemy, Kotti introduces only a few concepts itself, thus hopefully keeping the learning curve flat for the developer.
+Built on top of a number of best-of-breed software components, most notably Pyramid and SQLAlchemy, Kotti introduces only a few concepts of its own, thus hopefully keeping the learning curve flat for the developer.